 Mass gainers can also be of benefit to mesomorphs (naturally muscular, athletic types) during bulking phases.
 Mesomorphs will tend to put weight on as muscle and burn excess energy training, so the extra calories will be put to good use.
 Mass gainers will then make their cutting cycle easier as, instead of completely overhauling their diet, they can simply switch to a lean protein powder and find a ready-made caloric deficit to help them shift the weight.

 Endomorphs should typically stay clear of mass gainers, unless they are training for any kind of extreme sport.
 Endomorphs find it easy enough to put on muscle but will also struggle to keep body fat levels down: a mass gainer will generally go to their waist and spike their body fat, rather than increasing their lean, muscular weight.
+In addition, anyone over the age of 30 could also be being impacted by low testosterone levels and may want to consider a mass gainer in combination with a natural testosterone booster.

 There is a plethora of mass gainer supplements available for budding athletes… a quite dizzying amount, actually.
 However, we’ve taken a look at some of the best rated options out there and have come up with six options that we think are the best of the best.